SwisscoastAG/HLiquity/README.md

 The stablecoin tokens are economically geared towards maintaining value of 1 HCHF = \$1 CHF, due to the following properties:

-1. The system is designed to always be over-collateralized - the dollar value of the locked HBAR exceeds the dollar value of the issued stablecoins
+1. The system is designed to always be over-collateralized - the Swiss Franc value of the locked HBAR exceeds the Swiss Franc value of the issued stablecoins

 2. The stablecoins are fully redeemable - users can always swap $x worth of HCHF for $x worth of HBAR (minus fees), directly with the system.